-•
+Severity level Definition Actions to be performed by the RCS

+DEBUG Debug event No specific action

+(only used in

+debug mode)

+INFO Normal event No specific action

+(e.g., RCS

+start/end times,

+routine tasks

+information,

+etc.)

+WARNING Event that No specific action

+requires

+attention, but

+does not

 compromise

 the software

 execution or

+data

-data production
+production

 ERROR Event that Stop the software execution and

-requires special exit with an exception (error code
+requires exit with an exception (error code

+special 1)

-attention, and 1)
+attention, and

 compromises

 the data

 production or

 the software

 execution

 (e.g.,

 unexpected

 values in the

 data, not input

 data file found,

 env. variable

 not well

 defined, etc.)